|Film Title/Year and Description|

 The Mist (2007) (aka Stephen King's The Mist)

-In this horror sci-fi thriller's controversial ending, a group of five survivors from besieged Bridgton, Maine were in a car that ran out of gas on a winding forested road in the midst of an unexplained monster-ridden mist, while they were trying to escape.
+In this horror sci-fi thriller's controversial ending, a group of five survivors from besieged Bridgton, Maine were in a car that ran out of gas on a winding forested road.
+They were in the midst of an unexplained monster-ridden mist, while they were trying to escape.

-In their final few minutes - a sadistic, tacked-on, bleak and sacrificial ending, widowed artist David Drayton (Thomas Jane) realized that there were only four bullets left, so he opted to mercy kill (with bullet shots to the head, shown as four bright gun blasts viewed from outside the car) the other four occupants of the car:
+In their final few minutes - a sadistic, tacked-on, bleak and sacrificial ending, widowed artist David Drayton (Thomas Jane) realized that there were only four bullets left, so he opted to mercy kill the other four occupants of the car:

 Drayton was left alive and screaming in anguish.
 He then stepped out of the car and repeatedly called out: "Come on!" for one of the unseen blood-thirsty creatures to kill him -- but then a military caravan of tanks and trucks pulled up from the mist, in a deus ex machina moment.
 The military police torched the remaining creatures with flamethrowers and aided survivors.